Social Pantry’s Wedding Planning Guide

 The number of guests you invite is a vital factor to decide upon when you begin to make your wedding plans.
 It affects everything from the venue options you have, depending on their capacity, to the budget you need to allocate to catering and everything in between.
 It’s easy to get carried away and want to invite everyone you know to your special day but unless money is no object you may need to be strict with your guest policy, do you really want that second cousin you haven’t seen for seven years and her family eating into your honeymoon fund!

 The rules have shifted over the years from weddings being a family orientated event to the bride and groom’s friends taking precedence over distant relatives.
-Start with a wedding planning list of essential guests and a second list of people you would also like to invite and allocate a budget per head, you can then make a decision based on how much, if anything, you have left over after all of your key guests are counted for.
-As a rough guide the average wedding party costs the bride and groom £120 a head.
+Start another wedding planning checklist of essential guests and a second of people you would also like to invite and allocate a budget per head, you can then make a decision based on how much, if anything, you have left over after all of your key guests are counted for.
+As a rough wedding planning guide the average reception will cost £120 a head.

-Now the date and venue are decided upon, and the guest list is fine-tuned it’s time to get the invites out.
-It is best to do this as soon as you can, so you can get an idea on numbers.
+Once the date and venue is decided upon and the guest list is fine-tuned it’s time to get the invites out.
 There are various ways of announcing your big day.
 Virtual invites are increasingly popular and will certainly save time and money but they can lack that special feeling.
 A ‘You’re invited’ email popping into your guest’s inbox will never feel the same as a beautifully crafted and thoughtfully posted physical invite.
 Establish what is important to you, again it might be a case of saving on the invites, which cost an average of £8 each, so you’re able to spend more on other elements of the day.
-Etsy is a great place to find local independent businesses that are able to reflect the feel of your wedding in the invites you send.
-High-street card shops also offer some brilliant options for cost effective ready- made wedding stationary, either way make sure you give your guests plenty of notice and don’t forget to request dietary requirements which plays another important element to your wedding planning.
+There are some great wedding planning guides full of creative and cost-effective DIY wedding stationery ideas.

-We love nothing more than bringing our customer’s wedding planning ideas to life and have worked with over 100 happy couples to make sure all of their catering needs are met.
-If you’re looking for trusted wedding caterers in London or beyond, get in touch today.
-Our dedicated wedding team will be delighted to discuss all of your requirements to ensure all of your dream details are covered, making the catering one more thing you can confidently tick off your wedding planning list!
+We love nothing more than bringing our customer’s wedding planning ideas to life and have worked with many happy couples over the years to make sure all of their catering needs are met.
+Please feel free to get in touch and our dedicated team who will be delighted to share more details about their wedding catering services, making the catering one more thing you can confidently tick off your wedding planning list!